-Step 3 (Optional) Install the DC switch locking screw.
+Step 3 Install the DC switch padlock.

-For models used in Australia, the DC switch locking screw needs to be installed according to the local standard to secure the DC switch (DC SWITCH) and prevent incorrect startup.
-The locking screw of the DC switch and the hex key used for installation are delivered with the product.
+For models used in Australia, the DC switch padlock needs to be installed according to the local standard to secure the DC switch (DC SWITCH) and prevent incorrect startup.
+The DC switch padlock needs to be prepared by the customer.